The Top Real Estate Scams — Don’t Fall for It

 Scams are everywhere.
 And let’s face it, it’s getting more and more difficult to tell what which real estate offers are legit and which ones are just out to scam you for your money.
+Even independent real estate appraisers in Austin have been nearly taken by some of these complex scams.
+The scams can get even more complex when they involve commercial real estate appraisals or business deals.

 And as these cons get even more sophisticated and elaborate, here are some of the ways you can easily sniff out the shady agents from the credible ones: